armago/Submarine/README.md

 # Submarine
 My Science Fair Project.
-Use the code titled "Submarine" and the circuit diagram to recreate this project
+Use the code titled "Submarine" and the circuit diagram titled "SubmarineCircuit" to recreate this project